jeetroy1992/JEET/sap_core_infra.md

 Note: Non-RFC On-Prem Exception: If customer uses non-RFC IPs at On-Prem (e.g. 140.140.x.x), these are NOT auto-recognized as On-Prem.
 Traffic falls to default route => F5

+## Flow 1 — Customer VM to Internet (HTTP/HTTPS)

+### Step 1 — VM sends packet:
+VM (10.67.247.11) sends packet dst=8.8.8.8.
+Kernel routing: 0.0.0.0/0 ® gateway 10.67.247.1 via eth2.
+Packet exits
+eth2 toward HA-Core.
+The VM has NO specific route for 8.8.8.8, so the default catches it.
+### Step 2 — HA-Core VRF lookup:
+Packet arrives at HA-Core.
+Route lookup in VRF CUSTOMER_0004 (not the global table).
+Infra routes (.254) don't match 8.8.8.8.
+Default in this VRF points to F5 VIP .249.
+HA-Core forwards to F5.
+### Step 3 — F5 SNAT:
+Packet hits F5 VIP .249.
+Active unit (lb-hec01-01, .250) processes it.
+F5 looks up the SNAT pool for this customer and replaces source IP 10.67.247.11 with the dedicated PMS public IP.
+A connection table entry is created: internal 10.67.247.11:PORT « external PMS_PUBLIC:PORT.
+### Step 4 — Return traffic:
+Internet response arrives at PMS_PUBLIC IP.
+F5 reverses the NAT (looks up connection table, translates destination back to 10.67.247.11) and delivers to the VM.
+VM receives response normally.

 # 📘 Service & Application Ports Reference

 ## 🔐 Standard Service Ports